allenshamrock/code-challenge-week-1/README.md

 I used the prompt in built function to enable the user input the scores of the students I used different variables for storing data
-I used the if else statements to manage the control flow to assign more than one alternatives used the alert in build function to output the grade after the user inputs the student's score
+I used the if else statements to manage the control flow to assign more than one alternatives, combined it with the switch statement to avoid expensive calculation. used the alert in build function to output the grade after the user inputs the student's score